sj0726/cs105_final_project/README.md

 We have decided to use Fall Bottom Trawl Survey data by NOAA Northeast Fisheries Science Center (NEFSC).

 #### Task
-Our task is to analyze on the change (from 1963 to 2021) in population of silver hake, butterfish, longfin squid with total numbers, total weight, and size (weight/number) of catch in Fall Bottom Trawl Survey by NOAA.
+Our task is to analyze the change (from 1963 to 2021) in the population of silver hake, butterfish, and longfin squid with total numbers, total weight, and size (weight/number) of catch in Fall Bottom Trawl Survey by NOAA.

 #### Team Members
 - Sangjoon Lee (sj0726)